Skip to main content

 The high-level entry in the table will indicate which version is deployed to production and when the versions of the entry are examined, a check mark will indicate which version is deployed to production.

-To view the schedule definitions, perform a right-click on the definition in the list and View Definition will appear then select this to view the JSON definition.
+To view the schedule definitions, right-click the definition in the list and select View Definition to view the JSON definition.

-It is possible to search for a value in the JSON by entering the required value in the search field above the definition and selecting a search direction (forward or backward arrow).
+To search for a value in the JSON, enter the required value in the search field above the definition and select a search direction using the forward or backward buttons.
 Selecting the X will remove the search result from the definition and the search field.

 View of Schedule Definition Saved in Central Repository

-To create a diagram of the Schedule definition, right-click on the definition in the list.
-Create Definition will appear and you will select this to create the diagram.
+To create a diagram of the Schedule definition, right-click the definition in the list and select Create Diagram to create the diagram.
 The diagram will then be displayed in a PDF form.
-Please refer to the topic Package and Schedule Diagram for more information.
+For more information, see Package and schedule diagram.